natebrunelle/cs2102/markdown/group3.md

 </td></tr></table>
 {/}

 To prove that this code always terminates using well-ordering, we first need to identify a predicate $P$ so that we can state a theorem of form $\forall n\in \mathbb{N}.
 P(n)$.
 In this case we'll define $P(n)$: "The program terminates when the input parameter $y$ is $n$".
 We won't give the entire proof here, but we'll together prove the most important pieces.
-To begin, show that $P(0)$ is true (**Problem 4**).
+To begin, show that $P(0)$ is true (this is **Problem 4**).

 Finally, to show that this program will terminate, we need to show that if there is some natural number $n$ for which the function does not terminate, then there must be some smaller natural number $m$ for which it doesn't terminate as well[^1].
-Explain how we know this is the case (**Problem 5**).
+For **Problem 5**, explain how we know this is the case.

 [^1]: Note that this is slightly different from how we derived a contradiction above.
 Before we said we wanted to show $\neg P(n)\rightarrow \neg P(n-1)$.
 The contradiction will actually still work if we show $\neg P(n)$ implies $P(m)$ for any choice of $m \lt n$.